blackcodedmidi/blackcodedmidi.github.io/index.md

 # 🧪 CURRENT EXPERIMENTS

-We are developing a bunch of custom tools for the generation, transformation, reproduction and visualization of dense MIDI files.
+We are developing custom tools for the generation, transformation, reproduction and visualization of dense MIDI files.

-The development of this new software parallel to our own investigations, has lead us to some new findings in the Black Midi movement!
+The development of this new software parallel to our own investigations, has lead us to some new techniques in the Black Midi movement!

-We found that accelerating the BPMs to an impossible speed for a physical device, the musical notation can create the illusion of an animated film, and by the stuttering of the notes generate a grey-scale palette in an otherwise black-and-white language:
+We found that accelerating the tempo to an impossible speed for a physical device, the musical notation can create the illusion of an animated film, and by the stuttering of notes generate a grey-scale palette in an otherwise black-and-white language:

 <video width="100%" controls>
   <source src="videos/chihuahua.mp4" type="video/mp4">